By Womaness Editors 4-Minute Read

 Sudden sleep troubles?
 Harder to recover from that HIIT class?
 These are the things we hear from women of a certain age, including those of us at Womaness.
 They come seemingly out of nowhere and can seriously affect our unstoppable life.
 What’s going on?
 In a word, menopause.
-While early in perimenopause, symptoms such as sleeplessness, extra weight around the middle, and muscle soreness can become a present and pesky part of everyday life.
+Early in perimenopause, symptoms such as sleeplessness, extra weight around the middle, and muscle soreness can become a present and pesky part of everyday life.
 But no one expects you to take a loss of focus or lagging libido lying down.
-Well not the former anyway.
+(Well, not the former anyway.)
 Below, we dissect some surprising menopause symptoms and most importantly, offer some relief to combat them with smart and natural solutions.

 You’ve given up your blue screen time and gotten to bed at a reasonable hour.
 So why are you waking up in the middle of the night?

 What’s Going On: Changes in sleep patterns happen throughout life and sleep often becomes less restful as you age.
 But finding yourself wide awake in the middle of the night is one of many common signs of menopause, sometimes accompanied by night sweats.

 What You Can Do: In addition to taking a natural sleep supplement to get you to sleep as well as one to curb hot flashes, you can set yourself up for a better night’s sleep by keeping the temperature on the cooler side, wearing breathable fabrics, and avoiding spicy foods or alcohol before bed.

 Finding the burn you get from spin class or Pilates session lingering a bit longer than it used to?